GoFvck/Go-Fuck-Yourself/README.md

 - cleaned the Imports a bit
 - Added all types of clear and a check wich OS you are on!
 - ProxyscrapeAPI is implemented but work in progress!
-- Added a Sniffer with Filter Options!
+- Added a Sniffer with Filter Options